polkadot-developers/docs-sandbox/source/docs/main-docs/06-build/frontend.md

 ## Learn more
 - Learn how a transaction is formatted in Susbtrate
 - Launch a front-end app using Substrate's front-end template
+- Use a [QR code metadata generation tool](https://github.com/paritytech/metadata-portal) for offline signing devices
+- Decode a Substrate node with backwards-compatible metadata with [desub](https://github.com/paritytech/desub)